-In my last NDE (I hope...), I was attacked by a gang of "skinheads" away out west, who mistook me for a hated homosexual, knocked me out from behind (again the left side of my head), and kicked and stomped me "to death."
-I'm sure they had their reasons, God bless 'em (I'm sure I gave them some, unconsciously).
+In my last NDE (I hope...), I was attacked by a gang of "skinheads" away out west, who mistook me for a hated homosexual (to them), knocked me out from behind (again the left side of my head), and kicked and stomped me "to death" for almost one hour.
+I'm sure they had their reasons, God bless 'em (It's possible I gave them some, unconsciously).
 I was propelled into a much darker place that, while safe, was nonetheless scarier than where I had been in my two previous experiences.
-I wasn't quite free of my physical struggle, and though I protested and did not want to return to the "world of hurt," a number of loving entities gently forced me back into this (slightly messed-up) being.
+I wasn't quite free of my physical struggle, and although I vigorously protested and did not want to return to the "world of hurt," a number of loving entities gently forced me back into this (pretty messed-up) being.
 I awoke with a team of EMTs working on me.
 Here's what I learned:

 We are on a kind of mission.
 We are here for a reason, not just for "ourselves," but for ourself – our greater collective being.
 This life is not easy.
 It's not supposed to be easy, we're here to learn some of our harder lessons, and can't just quit because we feel like it.
 "Not feeling like it" is something we're meant to learn to master.
 Service to ourselves – to one another and to our living world – is our means to evolutionary progress.
-Discovering compassion and Love as the medium in which the Eternal Moment exists is our goal; and recognizing, overcoming, and transmuting the obstructions of sensory self-obsession (the evils of Ego) is a viable necessity – an appropriate calling, in fact.
+Discovering compassion and Love as the medium in which the Eternal Moment exists is our goal.
+Recognizing, overcoming, and transmuting the obstructions of sensory self-obsession (the evils of Ego) is a necessary path to growth – an appropriate "divine" calling, in fact.
 It's a propriety defined by Love and the act of loving all Life, and is sometimes called "dying to one's self."